zaun/entity-sprite-engine/docs/design plans/SCENE DESIGN PLAN.md

         * Copy simple fields (`active`, `visible`, `persistent`, `draw_order`).
         * Copy `x`, `y` from `entity->position` via `ese_point_get_x/y`.
         * Deep-copy tags: allocate `char*` per tag and copy the strings.
-    * Construct a `EseLuaValue *spec` describing the entity for reconstruction.
+    * Capture component blueprints as described below.
+`ese_scene_create_from_engine` is only called from Lua bindings on the main thread; there is a single `EseEngine`/`EseLuaEngine` per application, and scenes are not intended to be used across multiple engines.
-### 2.2 Capturing entity configuration into EseLuaValue
+### 2.2 Capturing entity configuration via component JSON
-We will add helper functions to `entity_lua.c` and/or a new helper module to convert a live entity into a reusable `EseLuaValue` blueprint:
+Instead of going through Lua tables, scene blueprints use each component's existing JSON serialization:
-* New internal API (not Lua-visible):
+* Introduce an internal helper (not Lua-visible):
-    * `EseLuaValue *entity_serialize_blueprint(EseEntity *entity);`
+    * `EseSceneEntityDesc *scene_build_entity_desc(EseEntity *entity);`
         * Implementation outline:
-        1. Create a root table `EseLuaValue`.
-        2. Optionally record simple scalar properties (e.g. persistent, draw_order) if we want to rebuild them from Lua; these may also be reconstructed in C directly, so this can be minimal at first.
-        3. For components:
-        * Create a `components` array field.
-        * Iterate `entity->components[i]`.
-        * For each component, push its Lua proxy (`lua_rawgeti(L, LUA_REGISTRYINDEX, comp->lua_ref)`) and build a table representation via `lua_value_from_stack`.
-That gives a table snapshot of the component’s user-visible fields.
-        4. Optionally snapshot the entity `data` table by retrieving the userdata’s environment (`getfenv`) and converting it to an `EseLuaValue` table.
-* The returned `EseLuaValue *` is owned by the scene; `EseSceneEntityDesc` holds and later destroys it.
-This approach keeps the component-specific knowledge mostly on the Lua side; each component’s Lua metatable controls its visible configuration, and the blueprint is just a Lua-side representation of those values.
+        1. Allocate and populate the core fields and tags as above.
+        2. For each `EseEntityComponent *comp` in `entity->components`:
+            * Call that component's existing C-level `*_serialize` / `*_to_json` function to obtain a `cJSON*` representing its current configuration.
+            * Allocate an `EseSceneComponentBlueprint`, store `comp->type` and the `cJSON*` into it, and append it to `desc->components`.
+        3. If we later introduce entity-level JSON (for the `data` environment or other script state), we can store that alongside the component blueprints using the same pattern.
+* `EseScene` owns all `EseSceneEntityDesc` instances and their `EseSceneComponentBlueprint` arrays, including the `cJSON*` nodes. `ese_scene_destroy` is responsible for freeing them.
+This keeps the blueprint format purely C-driven and reuses the existing per-component JSON schema, while still capturing the full "current" configuration of each component at the moment `Scene.create` is called.
 ## 3. Instantiating a Scene (scene:run)
 ### 3.1 High-level flow
 `ese_scene_run(EseScene *scene, EseEngine *engine)` should: